 As part of a five-week series focused on land, place and community, members of Calgary Inter-Mennonite Church went on a walk through their neighbourhood.
 The original idea for the series came from Diana Mansell, an active member of the worship committee, while the idea to go on a community walk originated with Walter Hossli, church council chair.

-“Earlier this year one of our worship committee members put forward the idea that we put together a series that’s aim is to get to know our neighborhood better.
-We are a church that comes from all over and outside of Calgary to meet in a building in the neighborhood of Renfrew,” says pastor Lauren Harms.
+“Earlier this year one of our worship committee members put forward the idea that we put together a series that’s aim is to get to know our neighbourhood better.
+We are a church that comes from all over and outside of Calgary to meet in a building in the neighbourhood of Renfrew,” says pastor Lauren Harms.

 At the beginning of each session, Harms reads a land acknowledgment, as she believes that the church also needs to understand the people who have lived there before, honouring and celebrating the land on which the church stands and the people of all nations who live work and play in the area today.

 “A part of my own interest has been in various coursework that has been aimed at decolonization and strengthening Indigenous ways of knowing,” says Harms.
 “The focus of this often begins with getting to know that land we are on—knowing the stories of place that have come before us.”

 The first session began with a contemplative exercise about place.
 To give the congregation a visual idea of their neighbourhood, Harms showed a short video of a bike tour through the community The second Sunday they had guests from the Trellis Society, a nonprofit organization just down the street.
 Naya Jamal and Heather Pawson told the group about the programming that Trellis provides, including after-school programs for kids and youth as well as camps during the summer.